Assessments and Examinations

 Travel plans will not be considered an appropriate reason to request a revised final examination.

-Late applications for a re-scheduled examination due to examination time slot conflicts will be accepted.
+Late applications for a re-scheduled examination due to examination time slot conflicts will not be accepted.
+If you have two examinations in one time, you will be provided with an alternate date and time at the end of the final examination period.

 Final Examination Papers

-After grading, all final examination papers will be retained for a period of six months after the release of official grades.
+After grading, all final examination papers will be retained by the Academic Office for a period of twelve months after the release of official grades.
 During this time, you may request to see your final examination for educational purposes.
 You will not, however, be permitted to remove or copy your examination papers.
-After six months, all final examination papers, as well as any unclaimed assignments, will be destroyed.
+After twelve months, all final examination papers, as well as any unclaimed assignments, will be destroyed.